-Below the Bank of England is one of the largest store of gold anywhere in the world.
-We look after more than 400,000 gold bars, worth billions of pounds.
+Below the Bank of England is one of the largest stores of gold anywhere in the world.
+We look after more than 400,000 gold bars worth billions of pounds.

-Not many people are allowed to visit our vaults, however, the Queen and Prince Charles have had a look around.
+Not many people are allowed to visit our vaults.
+However, her late Majesty Queen Elizabeth II, and the then Prince Charles, have had a look around.

 Even though we look after lots of gold, we only own two bars.

 You can see them in our museum.
 And if you're feeling strong, you can try to lift one.